-Bird sounds that appear after the opening call and answer, pile up so profusely that they create a welter of senseless noise. kennish little walls tune in quarter time rather than triple meter is quickly transformed into a rollicking march, dark shadows threatened to black in the mood of a lilting refrain, only to give way in an instant to frivolous gaiety.
+Bird sounds that appear after the opening call and answer, pile up so profusely that they create a welter of senseless noise, coquettish little waltz tune in quarter time rather than the triple meter is quickly transformed into a rollicking march, dark shadows threatened to black in the mood of a lilting refrain, only to give way in an instant to frivolous gaiety.
 Thematic material is either distorted grotesquely or made to sound nonsensical.
 Even the several march tunes seem to parody their counterparts in the first movement.

 The first call begins with a rising fourth Mahler’s favorite interval and continues to ascend on the notes of a C major chord, reminiscent of the walking theme from Strauss’s Alpine Symphony.
 Later, this same phrase will expand into the first theme of the movement.
 The answer opens with a rising dotted rhythmic figure and closes with a falling one.
 After three repeated notes intervene, both call and answer and with a falling data rhythm that recalls the thrusting upbeat that begins the second theme of the first movement.

 Another pair of horn calls contains figures that will be used in the theme of the first trio.
 Each of these pseudo-military signals begins on an upbeat, the smaller notes should be played slightly slower than the Allegro Moderato tempo set for the opening segment of introduction.